phdwight/workspace/SRS.md

 - Create trip with name and participants (min 2)
 - View all trips for the signed-in user
 - Delete trip (removes all related expenses)
+- Trips list/table is compact, with improved alignment and no horizontal scroll (max width 520px)
+- Participants in trips list shown as plain text with tooltips for full visibility on hover
+- Trash icon and trip name in trips list aligned with other controls
+- Trip name input field in trip creation form fixed for width and alignment

 ### 3.3 Expense Management
 - Add expense: payer, amount, participants, date